anthonykulis/cps206/oop_pillars/inheritance/basic/basic_inheritance.md

 	Animal -> DomesticAnimal -> {Cat, Dog}

 Ok.
 Lets add a `Snake` to the mix.
 Lets also assume only right minded people exist in this world and none of them keep snakes for pets.
-Just for the sake of example!
+This is just for the sake of example!
 Please no emails.

 ```java
 class Snake extends Animal {